neondatabase-labs/auth0-nextjs-neon-rls-authorize/README.md

 3. Set up the `Allowed Callback URLs` and `Allowed Logout URLs` to `http://localhost:3030/api/auth/callback` and `http://localhost:3030` respectively in the Auth0 dashboard
 4. Go to the Neon Console, and click "Authorize" to access the Neon Authorize configuration UI
 5. Add a new authentication provider, and use `https://{yourDomain}/.well-known/jwks.json` as the JWKS URL (replace `yourDomain` with your Auth0's app domain)
+6. Follow the steps in the UI to setup the roles for Neon Authorize.
+You should ignore the schema related steps if you're following this guide
-6. Clone this repository and run `npm install` or `bun install`
+7. Clone this repository and run `npm install` or `bun install`
-7. Create a `.env` file in the root of this project and add the following:
+8. Create a `.env` file in the root of this project and add the following:

 ```
 # For the `neondb_owner` role.